svsannidhay/svsannidhay/README.md

 ### Hi there 👋

 I'm Sannidhay, and I am a front-end web developer.
-I enjoy doing competitive programming and spend most of time grinding on Codeforces and Hackerearth, apart from all of that i really really love visualisation projects and designing web components.
+I enjoy doing competitive programming and spend most of my time grinding on Codeforces and Hackerearth, apart from all of that i really really love visualisation projects and designing web components.